 And then there are disk backup, or disk imaging programs.
 They attempt to copy your whole disk, and to give you a way to "fill" a new hard disk with what was on your old one.
 Not a trivial undertaking!
 And it is hard to test whether all is well until you NEED all to be well... but worth considering.
 I particularly like to do a disk image of a new system early in my ownership of it.

-Now... assuming I GET a backup, the big question is, will it work when the time comes?
-I will need to be able to install the Backup software somewhere, in order to transfer from the archive to a new hard disk.
-Will I be able to get the Backup software in order to install it?
+What will the steps be?
+Will you need to install the Backup software somewhere, in order to transfer from the archive to a new hard disk?
+Will you be able to get the Backup software in order to install it?
 Was the archive un-corrupt?
 I don't ask these questions to criticize Paragon... they are well aware of these "Catch-22" issues... but you, their potential customer, must also realize that there are these "little issues" you must hope to avoid when The Day The Computer Died comes.

 By the way...
 I was backing up a netbook.
 I made the archive of the hard drive on the hard drive I was archiving... pretty neat trick!
 And then, via my LAN, moved it someplace safe.

 Disk Scrubbing: You may know that when you delete a file from your computer, you don't actually delete it.
 You merely remove an entry from a table of contents.

 Eventually, the part of the disk holding whatever you "deleted" will be re-used, and what was there is lost... but the system tries to reuse the oldest free space first.
 It can be a while before a given bit of information is truly gone.